diegohaz/constate/README.md

 #### `createMemoDeps`

-Optionally, you can pass in a function that receives the `value` returned by `useValue` and returns an array of inputs.
+Optionally, you can pass in a function that receives the `value` returned by `useValue` and returns an array of deps.
 When any input changes, `value` gets re-evaluated, triggering a re-render on all consumers (components calling `useContext()`).

 If `createMemoDeps` is undefined, it'll be re-evaluated everytime `Provider` renders: